Using Evaporators for Reverse Osmosis Reject Water

 Acheiving Zero Liquid Discharge (ZLD)

 When there is an interest or requirement to achieve zero liquid discharge (ZLD), evaporation can be used to concentrate the RO reject / RO concentrate, which can then by further dewatered with supplemental equipment.
-Please refer to the diagram below for a typical layout diagram for a ZLD solution that shows RO reject / RO concentrate (or other high TDS wastewater) being fed to the ENCON MVC Evaporator followed by dewatering of the MVC concentrate by a ENCON Thermal Evaporator and a plate and frame filter press.
+Please refer to the diagram below for a typical layout diagram for a ZLD solution that shows RO reject / RO concentrate (or other high TDS wastewater) being fed to the ENCON MVC Evaporator followed by dewatering of the MVC concentrate by a ENCON Thermal Evaporator and a centrifuge.

 In the first stage of handling RO reject / RO concentrate, an MVC Evaporator is fed the RO reject / RO concentrate and it yields distilled water and concentrate.
 The concentrate goes to a concentrate storage tank, which separates into slurry and supernatant layers.
 The supernatant layer gets pumped to an ENCON Thermal Evaporator, which further concentrates the liquid while exhausting water vapor to atmosphere.
 The concentrated slurry from the thermal evaporator is pumped back into the concentrate storage tank.
-The slurry layer from the tank is pumped into a thickener tank that is then pumped into a filter press.
-The filter press solids are dumped into a sludge disposal trough with filtrate going back to the concentrate tank.
-Please refer to the flow chart diagram below.
+The slurry layer from the tank is pumped into a centrifuge.